Natfan/work/btec/14/1/writeup.md

 ### Menus
 #### Definition
 A menu is a method of displaying extended information to a user.
-Menus can be categorised to give users a basic output, but allow them to focus into more detailed parts of the program if they want to.
+Menus can be categorized to give users a basic output, but allow them to focus into more detailed parts of the program if they want to.

 #### Example
 The following is an example of a menu found within Google Chrome.